FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 10. The Pale Horse

 The title refers to the Pale Horse Inn, a gathering place for a small group of witches.
 A young woman is murdered and a list of names is discovered in her shoe.
 What do the names have in common and for what purpose was the list placed in the shoe in the first place?
-This novel doesn't involve Poirot or Miss Marple but rather Mark Easterbrook, an historian, whose own name appears on the list; this sets him on a path to discover why the list exists and for what purpose.
+This novel doesn't involve Poirot or Miss Marple.
+Mark Easterbrook, an historian, is the one who sets out on a path to discover why the list exists and for what purpose.

 Source: Author nmerr